 the US public believes god made man directly, about a third think god did it

 and merely 12% think god had nothing to do with it.

 (The last datum — as well as common sense and experience — suggests that US atheists are far more numerous than we're told — via polls finding that 98% of the US public believes in god [or is intimidated into pretending to].)
-The most “respectable” — while least logical — of the three groups is the middle one (overwhelming fave among college presidents: DIO 4.2 ‡9 n.40 [pp.89-90]), whose members implicitly claim that survival-of-the-sh'test — nature's ultimate-test, hideously mass-painful tooth&claw savagery — is a more Beautiful-Design by god than primitive theology's Genesis scenario, conveniently ignoring the ghastly mass animal pain (see DIO 4.3 ‡15 n.42 [p.136] on C.S.Lewis) and hunger entailed by such a monumentally cruel mechanism.
+The most “respectable” — while least logical (DIO 18 n.60 [p.17]) — of the 3 groups is the middle one (overwhelming fave among college presidents: DIO 4.2 ‡9 n.40 [pp.89-90]), whose members implicitly claim that survival-of-the-sh'test — nature's ultimate-test, hideously mass-painful tooth&claw savagery — is a more Beautiful-Design by god than primitive theology's Genesis scenario, conveniently ignoring the ghastly mass animal pain (see DIO 4.3 ‡15 n.42 [p.136] on C.S.Lewis) and hunger entailed by such a monumentally cruel mechanism.

 God's Inherent Injustice:

 When I was about 8, a saintly great-aunt

 earnestly explained to me how proud I should be to be a Protestant and

 — better yet! — an Episcopalian.
 My reaction was reasonable